moatazsoli/arthcompiler/README.txt

 (times register-1 register-2)
 (divide register-1 register-2)

-All arithmetic operations will leave the result in the ?rst register argument.
+All arithmetic operations will leave the result in the 1st register argument.

 An example of a legal expression is (* (+ 3 6) (- 7 9)). and the result is :